What is the deadline to submit an application?

 What is the role for preservation partners?

-This year, state and local preservation partners are encouraged to work with historic restaurants in their communities to complete their grant nominations, and as a result, can receive up to $10,000 in funding for their efforts if those restaurants are selected for the program.
+This year, state and local preservation partners are encouraged to work with historic restaurants in their communities and as a result, preservation partners can receive up to $10,000 in funding out of the grant proceeds awarded to the grantee for their efforts.
 The final grant award will be made to the selected restaurants, and the agreed upon scope of support should be budgeted in the application.

 Examples of partner support may include: supporting grant reporting, helping to identify preservation-sensitive contractors, helping to scope and manage exterior project, arranging community engagement opportunities such as improvement tours upon completion etc.